cdl-geneseo/geneseo-dictionary/S/Stonks.md

 # Stonks

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stonks

 Created by  Anne Baranello, last modified on Dec 13, 2020

 A term used to signify a financial investment or decision that ended with financial gain.
 Used generally in an ironic, humorous manner.
 Example:Person A: &quot;Hey, look at this cute sweater I got for 50% off!&quot;Person B: &quot;Stonks!&quot; (Baranello, S-Z 2020)